 This trait has become more pronounced since the days of President Muluzi, when hand-outs from foreign donor organizations became the norm.
 As a result, a begging mentality has permeated the whole strata of society and the HEEED Volunteer needs to be alert to requests for anything from pencils to the contents of their purse.

 We strongly discourage a HEEED Volunteer from succumbing to more or less subtle forms of begging.
 If a Volunteer wanted to provide school fees for someone, this could become a subject of discussion.
 However, this would require careful handling – if money is to be properly allocated and genuine school reports be sent to the donor.
-Please do not give any money to any individuals in the village or to HEEED Cape Maclear EcoLodge staff.
+Please do not give any money to any individuals in the village.

 Please report any HEEED staff who request money from you as this is against HEEED policy.
-Gifts are greatly appreciated and should be handled by the Trainee Manager, Rhita Kaunda.
+Gifts are greatly appreciated and should be handled by the HEEED Volunteer Coordinator.
 All HEEED accounts are transparent and funds will be spent as you desire.
 Large donations will be deposited in their own designated account to be spent as the donor requests.

 Questions and Comments

-HEEED hopes that the Volunteers will enjoy their work and stay at Tandy House or the Cape Maclear EcoLodge – also managed by HEEED.
+HEEED hopes that the Volunteers will enjoy their work and stay at Tandy House.
 A tip to the HEEED staff is appreciated and expected if you are pleased with the service.

-Overseen by Rhita Kaunda – any donation to staff will be divided equally among the Staff members who have taken care of you, and this encourages them to work unceasingly to make your visit memorable and enjoyable.
+Overseen by the HEEED Volunteer Coordinator – any donation to staff will be divided equally among the Staff members who have taken care of you and this encourages them to work unceasingly to make your visit memorable and enjoyable.

 If there are any questions or comments – please do not hesitate to contact our HEEED Volunteer Coordinator.